dh0ng/OAuth_Validator/README.md

 ### How to use:
 - At prompt, enter client id and password
-- If successful, OAuth token will be shown and API access
+- If successful, OAuth token will be shown and API accessed
 - If unsuccessful, "Authentication Failed" message shown